katel85/pands-project2021-/README.md

 In order to analyse and visualize the Iris Dataset in VSCODE we  installed several libraries.
 A library is a collection of pre-combined codes that can be used iteratively to reduce the time required to code.
 They are particularly useful for accessing the pre-written frequently used codes, instead of writing them from scratch every single time.
 Similar to the physical libraries, these are a collection of reusable resources, which means every library has a root source.
 This is the foundation behind the numerous open-source libraries available in Python.[4]

-**Matplotlib**-is a comprehensive library for creating static, animated, and interactive visualizations in Python"
+**Matplotlib**-is a comprehensive library for creating static, animated, and interactive visualizations in Python.

 **Numpy**-is a general-purpose array-processing package.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.
 It is the fundamental package for scientific computing with Python.